+Key audit matter (s)

+Loss allowance

-Key audit matter (s) How the matter was addressed in the audit Loss allowance The Group assesses at each reporting date whether the financial assets carried at amortised cost are credit-impaired.
-Management has applied a simplified expected credit loss (" ECL ") model to determine the loss allowance on trade receivables and contract assets.
+The Group assesses at each reporting date whether the financial assets carried at amortised cost are credit-impaired.
+Management has applied a simplified expected credit loss ("ECL") model to determine the loss allowance on trade receivables and contract assets.

+As at 30 September 2022, the Group has trade receivables amounting to \$2,321,000 (2021: \$1,608,000) and contract assets amounting to \$577,000 (2021: \$1,073,000).

+Management's judgement is required in assessing and determining the ECL of trade receivables and contract assets via evaluating expected future receipts from customers based on past payment trends, relative age of the debtors, knowledge of the customers' businesses and its financial condition and forward looking adjustments based on macroeconomic factors.

+Impairment assessment of goodwill

+Under SFRS(I) 1-36 Impairment of Assets, the Group is required to test goodwill impairment at least annually or more frequently when there is an indication that the cash generating unit ("CGU") may be impaired.
+This assessment requires the exercise of significant judgement and use of subjective assumptions, particularly the growth rates by management about the future cash flows of the businesses and the discount rates applied to future cash flow forecasts.

+As at 30 September 2022, the carrying amount of goodwill amounting to \$659,000 (2021: \$659,000) arose from the acquisition of Grimm Industries Pte.
+Ltd. During the year, no impairment was recorded.

+The key assumptions underlying the impairment assessment and the sensitivity of changes in these assumptions to the risk of impairment are disclosed in Notes 3 and 12 to the financial statements.

+How the matter was addressed in the audit

 We performed procedures to understand management's process over the monitoring of trade receivables and contract assets, the collection process and loss allowance assessment.

-We assessed the appropriateness of the Group's policy on expected credit loss allowance on trade receivables and As at 30 September 2021, the Group has trade receivables amounting to \$1,608,000 (2020 : \$2,252,000) net of allowance amounting to \$Nil (2020 : \$1,278,000) and contract assets amounting to \$1,073,000 (2020 : \$871,000) net of allowance amounting to \$Nil (2020 : \$199,000).
-Management's judgement is required in assessing and determining the ECL of trade receivables and contract assets via evaluating expected future receipts from customers based on past payment trends, relative age of the debtors, knowledge of the customers' businesses and its financial condition and forward looking adjustments based on macro-economic factors.
-Expected credit loss allowance on trade receivables and contract assets and assessed the adequacy of the allowance, including discussing with management on the credit quality of the existing customers and collectability of significant past due trade receivables.
+We assessed the appropriateness of the Group's policy on expected credit loss allowance on trade receivables and contract assets and assessed the adequacy of the allowance, including discussing with management on the credit quality of the existing customers and collectability of significant past due trade receivables.

 For the assessment of ECL, we also considered amongst other factors, such as the credit risk, past payment history, settlement arrangements, subsequent receipts and on-going business dealings with the debtors involved and forward looking adjustments based on macro-economic factors to assess the appropriateness of any loss allowance to be made.

 The key assumptions and estimation on loss allowance are disclosed in Note 3 to the financial statements, and further information related to trade receivables and contract assets are provided in Notes 7 and 8 to the financial statements respectively.
-Impairment assessment of goodwill Under SFRS(I) 1-36 Impairment of Assets , the Group is required to test goodwill impairment at least annually or more frequently when there is an indication that the cash generating unit (" CGU ") may be impaired.
-This assessment requires the exercise of significant judgement and use of subjective assumptions, particularly the growth rates by management about the future cash flows of the businesses and the discount rates applied to future cash flow forecasts.

 Our audit procedures focused on evaluating and challenging key assumptions used by management in conducting the impairment assessment.
-These procedures included: obtaining an understanding of management's process over assessing impairment of goodwill; reviewing management's impairment assessment of goodwill and their assessment on the recoverable amount of goodwill; involving valuation specialists to assess the As at 30 September 2021, the carrying amount of goodwill amounting to \$659,000 (2020 : \$659,000) arose from the acquisition of Grimm Industries Pte.
-Ltd. During the year, no impairment was recorded.
-For the year ended 30 September 2020, the goodwill was impaired by \$200,000 as the carrying amount of the CGU exceeded its recoverable amount.
-The key assumptions underlying the impairment assessment and the sensitivity of changes in these assumptions to the risk of impairment are disclosed in Notes 3 and 12 to the financial statements. reasonableness of the discount rate and comparing the independent expectations to those used by management; challenging the cash flow forecasts used, by comparing to current market performance and expectations of future changes in the market; conducting retrospective review by assessing whether the Group has achieved prior year's forecasts; and performing sensitivity analysis around the key drivers of the cash flow forecasts.
+These procedures included:

+- obtaining an understanding of management's process over assessing impairment of goodwill; - reviewing management's impairment assessment of goodwill and their assessment on the recoverable amount of goodwill; - involving valuation specialists to assess the reasonableness of the discount rate and comparing the independent expectations to those used by management; - challenging the cash flow forecasts used, by comparing to current market performance and expectations of future changes in the market; - conducting retrospective review by assessing whether the Group has achieved prior year's forecasts; and - performing sensitivity analysis around the key drivers of the cash flow forecasts.

 We have also reviewed the adequacy and appropriateness of the disclosures made in Notes 3 and 12 to the financial statements respectively.

+Independent Auditor's Report

+To the Members of GDS Global Limited